anuradhss/anuradhss.github.io/README.md

-# This Use Gihub Pages
+# This Use Github Pages

 # [Theme Used](https://startbootstrap.com/template-overviews/resume/)